What Do We Expect When A Dallas Daycare Facility Fails To Protect A Child?

 If your child was injured at a daycare facility, you have a lot of questions running through your mind.
 What do you expect to hear from the daycare facility?
 The answer to what happened and how it could have been prevented.
 The truth.
 That is the very least that parents deserve.
 You have a right to know what happened to your child.

 We expect the daycare facility to be honest, not hide, and learn from what went wrong to prevent it from happening to another child.
-When a daycare facility does this and holds themselves accountable for what happened to our client’s children, it makes it much easier to trust that facility down the road.
+When a daycare facility does this and holds itself accountable for what happened to our client’s children, it makes it much easier to trust that facility down the road.
 They are going to make it right and make sure it doesn’t happen to another kid.
 It is the facilities that keep putting profits over safety that repeatedly harm kids.

 However, keep reading to learn about what we have seen recently where facilities go to extreme lengths to hide the truth from the parents.